-FATF 40+9 Rat- ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Turks and Caicos Islands 25.
-Guidelines & Feedback NC The FSC has not issued any guidance relative to trends and typologies in ML/FT.
-The FSC has not promoted the issuance of lists containing names of terrorists and terrorist organizations to provide for FT screening of clientele by financial institutions.
+Feedback and typologies in ML/FT.
+The FSC has not promoted the issuance of lists The FCU should provide more feedback to regulated entities in order to increase their capacity to detect and deter ML and TC practices.
+Typologies and risk trends are published on a regular basis in the local press - copies of which were supplied to evaluation team. containing names of terrorists and terrorist organizations to provide for FT screening of clientele by financial institutions.
 Other than the Code that provides general instructions to regulated sector, DNFBP's have not been provided with specific guidelines that address the respective industries' challenges in the implementation of an AML/CFT compliant regime.
-The FCU is currently not issuing reports on statistics, trends and typologies related to ML and TF to regulated entities Except for the Trust and Company Service Providers there is no effective AML/CFT framework in place for DNFBPs, consequently, STRs are currently not being filed by DNFBPs.
+TCI Authorities should consider contacting and working together with the relevant DNFBP's that have recently been included in the AMLR towards the implementation of a framework for compliance with the established AML/CFT rules and regulations, including the reporting of STRs.
+Guidelines should be issued, trainings should be provided and assistance should be until the relevant to the industry is small and in practical terms the head of the FCU liaises directly with compliance officers.
+Typologies and risk issues are also published on the FCU website - as pointed out to the evaluation team.
+The FCU is currently not issuing reports on statistics, trends and typologies related to ML and TF to regulated entities given to the relevant DNFBPs to establish compliance with the new applicable AML/CFT requirements.
+Statistics were published by the FCU in April 2009 in compliance with the POCO.
+Except for the Trust and Company Service Providers there is no effective AML/CFT framework in place for DNFBPs, consequently, STRs are currently not being filed by DNFBPs.
 Lack of training of the DNFBP sector is a major shortcoming in the process of implementing the new legislative framework that addresses the AML/CFT requirements for DNFBPs.
-The guidance provided so far to DNFBPs with regard to the introduction of the new AML/CFT regime as a result of recent enactment of legislation (AMLR and Code) and guidance.
-The FCU should provide more feedback to regulated entities in order to increase their capacity to detect and deter ML and TC practices.
-TCI Authorities should consider contacting and working together with the relevant DNFBP's that have recently been included in the AMLR towards the implementation of a framework for compliance with the established AML/CFT rules and regulations, including the reporting of STRs.
-Guidelines should be issued, trainings should be provided and assistance should be given to the relevant DNFBPs to establish compliance with the new applicable AML/CFT requirements.
-The FSC should consider issuing trend and typologies relative to ML/FT schemes in order to increase awareness amongst industry practitioners and thereby increase their ability to effectively identify ML/FT activities.
+The guidance provided so far to DNFBPs with regard to the introduction of the new AML/CFT requirements is insufficient.
+No effective implementation of AML/CFT regime as a result of recent enactment of legislation (AMLR and The FSC should consider issuing trend and typologies relative to ML/FT schemes in order to increase awareness amongst industry practitioners and thereby increase their ability to effectively identify ML/FT activities.
 The FSC should provide for more guidance in the combating of the financing of terrorist.
 In this regard, the FSC should consider issuing lists/ information on terrorists and terrorist organization to regulated entities.
 The regulated entities will them be required to assess their client base against the relevant information.
-The FSC should make the appropriate adjustments in its structure, in order to increase productivity in the issuance of report of findings resulting from on-site examinations.
-Typologies and risk trends are published on a regular basis in the local press - copies of which were supplied to evaluation team.
-The industry is small and in practical terms the head of the FCU liaises directly with compliance officers.
-Typologies and risk issues are also published on the FCU website - as pointed out to the evaluation team.
-Statistics were published by the FCU in April 2009 in compliance with the POCO.
-The FSC is currently reviewing its structure in order to increase
+The FSC is currently undergoing an organizational review.
+Consultants were engaged.
+The final report has already been approved by the FSC Directors and is being implemented on a phase basis.
+The FSC has improved its onsite procedures to provide follow-up on deficiencies and continued monitoring.
+Code) and guidance. • The FSC should make the appropriate adjustments in its structure, in order to increase productivity in the issuance of report of findings resulting from on-site examinations.
+Arrangements are being made for DNFBP's to be properly regulated.
+This has been agreed at a policy level and steps for implementation will take place in due The FSC should provide follow up to deficiencies identified and keep statistics on the outcome of these follow up actions.
+COURSE.
+The FSC should establish instructions provided to regulated entities in general in